jpype-project/jpype/doc/userguide.rst

 ==================

 Error handling is an important part of any non-trivial program.
-All Java exceptions occurring within java code raise a ``jpype.JException`` which derives from Python Exception.
-These can be caught either using a specific java exception or generically as a ``jpype.JException`` or ``java.lang.Throwable``.
+All Java exceptions occurring within Java code raise a ``jpype.JException`` which derives from Python Exception.
+These can be caught either using a specific Java exception or generically as a ``jpype.JException`` or ``java.lang.Throwable``.
 You can then use the ``stacktrace()``, ``str()``, and args to access extended information.